 Journal Entry for Purchase Returns or Return Outwards

-Sometimes goods purchased by a business are found unfit for use and may need to be returned to the respective supplier(s).
-This may happen due to several different reasons, in business terminology, this action is termed as purchase returns or return outwards.
-Journal entry for purchase returns or return outwards is explained further in this article.
+Sometimes goods purchased by a business are unfit for use and may need to be returned to the respective supplier(s).
+This may happen due to several different reasons, in business terminology, this action is termed purchase returns or return outwards.
+Journal entry for purchase returns or returns outwards is explained further in this article.

-All such events related to goods being returned are documented in the final accounts as they have a monetary impact.
-Depending on the terms and conditions of a transaction, goods purchased both in cash and credit may be returned.
+All such events related to returned goods are documented in the final accounts as they have a monetary impact.
+Depending on a transaction’s terms and conditions, goods purchased both in cash and credit may be returned.